Healthdirect Free Australian health advice you can count on.

 Chest injuries

-If you have severe difficulty breathing, call triple zero (000) immediately and ask for an ambulance.
+If your chest has been injured, for example after a fall, accident or assault, call triple zero (000) immediately and ask for an ambulance.

 What are chest injuries?